 I will post more sample images and reports soon.
 Stay tuned.

-Until that you can browse the (old) reports at
+Until that you can browse the (old) reports at The Luminous Landscape:

 http://www.luminous-landscape.com/reviews/cameras/zd-review.shtml